SAMtoBAM/PAQman/README.md

 ```
 paqman.sh -g assembly.fa -l long-reads.fq.gz -x ont -1 illumina.R1.fq.gz -2 illumina.R2.fq.gz -b eukaryota -w 30000 -s 10000 -r TTAGGG -p assembly -o paqman_output -c yes

 	Required inputs:
 	-a | --assembly     Genome assemly in fasta format (*.fa / *.fasta / *.fna) and can be gzipped (*.gz)
 	-l | --longreads    Long reads used for assembly in fastq or fasta format  (*.fa / *.fasta / *.fna / *.fastq / *.fq) and can be gzipped (*.gz)

 	Recommended inputs:
 	-x | --platform     Long-read technology to determine mapping mapping parameters.
 Choose between 'ont' or 'pacbio-hifi' or 'pacbio-clr' (default: ont)
 	-b | --buscodb      Name of BUSCO database to be used (default: eukaryota)
 	-t | --threads      Number of threads for tools that accept this option (default: 1)
 	-r | --repeat       Telomeric repeat pattern (default: TTAGGG)
  	-1 | --pair1        Paired end illumina reads in fastq format; first pair.
 Used by Merqury, CRAQ and coverage analysis (Recommended).
 Can be gzipped (*.gz)
 	-2 | --pair2        Paired end illumina reads in fastq format; second pair.
 Used by Merqury, CRAQ and coverage analysis (Recommended).
 Can be gzipped (*.gz)

 	Optional parameters:
 	-w | --window       Number of basepairs for window averaging for coverage (default: 30000)
 	-s | --slide        Number of basepairs for the window to slide for coverage (default: 10000)
 	-p | --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix)
 	-o | --output       Name of output folder for all results (default: paqman_output)
 	-seq | --sequences	Whether or not to use scaffolds or contigs; provide 'scaffolds' to not break the assembly at N's (default: contigs)
 	-mdb | --meryldb	A precomputed meryl database for your dataset.
 Generated automatically if not provided.
+	-lbdb | --localbuscodb	A predownloaded busco database for your dataset.
+Downloaded automatically if not provided.
 	-c | --cleanup      Remove a large number of files produced by each of the tools that can take up a lot of space.
-Choose between 'yes' or 'no' (default: 'yes')
+Choose between 'yes' or 'no' (default: yes)
 	-h | --help         Print this help message
 ```

 ***